 NIH Sponsored Lipid Sciences Training Program

-The Training Program has 11 mentors who have primary academic appointments in four departments and will draw trainees from five different graduate programs of the Graduate School of Arts and Sciences at Wake Forest University.
+The Training Program has 11 mentors who have primary academic appointments in four departments and will draw trainees from six different graduate programs of the Graduate School of Arts and Sciences at Wake Forest University.

 Program has evolved from the natural, ongoing collaborations and common

-most of whom are located in new state-of-the-art research buildings on the
+many of whom are located in new state-of-the-art research buildings on the

 downtown campus of the Wake Forest University Health Sciences (WFUHS).